openwisp/netjsonconfig/docs/source/backends/intermediate.rst

-So our tree representation is based on the simple assumption that a *leaf* is a dictionary without nested values and nested values in a dictionary creates a father-son relationship
+So our tree representation is based on the simple assumption that a *leaf* is a dictionary without nested values and nested values in a dictionary creates a father-son relationship.

 Instead when the configuration requires that the son values must be prefixed from a number, e.g. `vlan.1.devname=eth0` we store a list of dictionaries.